Ghulami: Plot

 The circumstances clearly call for class war and revolution, which Ranjit duly proceeds to ignite.
 He begins by storming into the landlord's living room, accusing him and his ancestors of being blood-suckers, and challenging him to take possession of the mortgaged land if he dares.
 The landlord's daughter, who listens from behind a door, is deeply impressed by the scene created by her old schoolmate.
 Ranjit then retires to his house to perform his father's funeral, and bonds with his other friend, Moran.
 The stage is set for a love triangle and for a revolutionary vendetta.

-The love-triangle is however resolved very quickly.
-The landlord's sons make an attempt to rape Moran.
+The love triangle is, however, resolved very quickly.
+The landlord's sons attempt to rape Moran.
 She is rescued by Ranjit, who then marries her because she clearly needs a protector.
 The disappointed Sumitra then agrees to marry the police officer chosen by her father, the landlord.
-She however carried her unrequited love in her heart, and her husband soon discovers that she had been in love with this other man.
+She, however, carried her unrequited love in her heart, and her husband soon discovered that she had been in love with this other man.
 He is incensed and joins hands with his two evil brothers-in-law in their bid to finish Ranjit.
 By this time, after a random gunfight or two, once over the fact that the landlord's men were collecting their share of the harvest from the village peasants, Ranjit had become a fugitive from the law.
-Therefore, it is possible for the police office to go after him, beat him up in jail, and so on.
+Therefore, the police can go after him, beat him up in jail, and so on.

 The rest of the movie comprises general bloodletting.
 Ranjit is supported in his vendetta by Javar, a villager who has returned home after serving in the army, and by Gopi Dada, the village police havaldar, whose son had been murdered by the landlord's henchmen for daring to ride a horse on his wedding day despite being from a lower caste.
 The film ends with the slaughter of most of the protagonists on both sides.
-The violent climax underscores the harsh reality that the rebels always die, but the cruel and unjust system does not.
+The violent climax underscores the truth that the rebels always die, but they succeed in making remarkable changes to the system that made them slaves for years.